 If left unchecked, some of these problems may be irreversible, but the right treatment can help forge a path to recovery and stop more damage from occurring.

-At NorthStar Transitions, we offer highly individualized treatment options for helping individuals overcome an alcohol addiction.
+At NorthStar Transitions, we offer highly individualized treatment options for helping individuals overcome alcohol addiction.
 Depending on the needs of each client, treatment usually happens over a three to 12 month period and often begins with detox.
-Many alcoholics require a medical detox as their first step in recovery due to the dangerous withdrawal symptoms they experience when they stop drinking.
-Medical detox typically lasts between two and seven days and focuses on helping each individual eliminate traces of alcohol from the body in a safe and comfortable way.
-Our team can offer detox on a sub-acute level managing the effects of some alcohol withdrawal.
-For more medically acute cases we partner with others in the community to ensure that clients are medically stabilized and prepared to enter treatment, where the work of true recovery will begin.
+We partner with others in the community to facilitate the detox process and ensure that clients are medically stabilized and prepared to enter treatment, where the work of true recovery will begin.

-Following residential treatment for alcoholism, many clients enter a partial hospitalization program (PHP), also known as day treatment.
-Day treatment programs are a flexible option that lets individuals step down to a lower level of care, where they can readjust to a more independent lifestyle with the ongoing support of their recovery team.
+Day treatment programs are a flexible treatment option that provides a highly structured environment for recovery.
 Programming is usually conducted Monday through Friday for about six hours a day (30 hours per week) and consists of both individual and group therapy.
 Clients in this level of care also see a psychiatrist on a regular basis to monitor their progress, manage PAWS symptoms and address any other mental or medical issues that arise.
-After residential treatment, most clients spend one to four weeks in day treatment and may live at their own residence or in a sober living home while enrolled in the program.
+Depending on addiction severity, most clients spend one to four weeks in day treatment and may live at their own residence or in a sober living home while enrolled in the program.

 Following day treatment, the next recommended level of care is an intensive outpatient program (IOP).
 At the IOP level of care, clients continue to work on their recovery by participating in group therapy for three days a week, three hours a day (nine hours per week).
 They may also continue to see their individual therapist and psychiatrist as needed.
 Clients at the intensive outpatient level of care may continue to live at their own residence or in a sober living home.

-Because recovery doesn’t happen overnight, we highly recommend that clients step down to lower levels of care after completing a residential program.
-As they move through the recovery process, it’s important to learn how to deal with the triggers, cravings and temptations that can arise in the real world, and the ongoing support found in day treatment or an IOP can help individuals stay on track as they navigate these new challenges.
+Because recovery doesn’t happen overnight, we highly recommend that clients step down to lower levels of care as they work toward lasting sobriety.
+It’s important to learn how to deal with triggers, cravings and temptations that can arise in the real world, so we offer transitional care options like standard outpatient treatment to provide the ongoing support that individuals need to stay on track in their recovery as they navigate these new challenges.